AxonIQ/reference-guide/part1/introduction.md

 Infrastructure requirements
 ---------------------------

 Axon Framework doesn't impose many requirements on the infrastructure.
-It has been built and tested against Java 6, making that more or less the only requirement.
+It has been built and tested against Java 8, making that more or less the only requirement.

 Since Axon doesn't create any connections or threads by itself, it is safe to run on an Application Server.
 Axon abstracts all asynchronous behavior by using `Executor`s, meaning that you can easily pass a container managed Thread Pool, for example.
-If you don't use an Application Server (e.g. Tomcat, Jetty or a stand-alone app), you can use the `Executors` class or the Spring Framework to create and configure Thread Pools.
+If you don't use a full blown Application Server (e.g. Tomcat, Jetty or a stand-alone app), you can use the `Executors` class or the Spring Framework to create and configure Thread Pools.

 When you're stuck
 -----------------

 While implementing your application, you might run into problems, wonder about why certain things are the way they are, or have some questions that need an answer.
 The Axon Users mailing list is there to help.
-Just send an email to <axonframework@googlegroups.com>.
+Just send an email to [axonframework@googlegroups.com](mailto:axonframework@googlegroups.com).
 Other users as well as contributors to the Axon Framework are there to help with your issues.

-If you find a bug, you can report them at [axonframework.org/issues](http://www.axonframework.org/issues).
+If you find a bug, you can report them at [issues.axonframework.org](http://issues.axonframework.org).
 When reporting an issue, please make sure you clearly describe the problem.
 Explain what you did, what the result was and what you expected to happen instead.
 If possible, please provide a very simple Unit Test (JUnit) that shows the problem.
 That makes fixing it a lot simpler.

 Contributing to Axon Framework
 ==============================